-Just east of Grafton is a visitor center with knowledgeable staff and a wide array of informative publications.
-Four miles from Grafton, you'll find a pleasant detour in the town of Elsah.
-Turn off the Scenic Byway and take a spin through the hamlet on Mill Street.
-Stone and brick houses line the narrow streets, lending Elsah a step-back-in-time quality that earned it a spot on the National Register of Historic Places in 1973.
+Four miles from Grafton, you’ll find a pleasant detour in the town of Elsah.
+A spin through the hamlet on LaSalle and Mill Streets reveals pre-1860 stone buildings still in use, lending Elsah a step-back-in-time quality that earned it a spot on the National Register of Historic Places in 1973.

 My friend and I rode this trail on September 17, 2016 from the Pisiah Bird north to the Pere Marquette park and back.
 It was a great day, a BEAUTIFUL ride and the perfect amount of excercise.
 One thing we would for SURE do differently is to park north of the Pisiah bird lot....
 I think there is access in Godfrey?
 The trail should really be closed for those 1st couple of miles north of Pisiah!
 I also am not sure that I would have the nerve to ride the section that is ON the highway again.
 We did not realize it would be like that.
 While the road is super smooth and the path quite wide, I have seen too many cars veer off the shoulder in these days of distracted driving and was very thankful to exit the road alive.
 I would definitely not take my children on that stretch.
 Between Grafton and the State Park is very family friendly!

 When I read the 2013 review that complained of a rough trail surface, I thought surely in the 3 years since it's been fixed.

 Nope.
 What I expected to be a scenic ride was instead one spent watching the trail for hazards.